AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Tower of Quantum Knowledge.md

 - Contains a [[Quantum Shard]] on the surface, from where you can observe some of the quantum behavior that it displays.

 # Underground
-- The tower is unreachable because of a broken [[Gravity Floor]] path, I was able to access it when it fell into the [[Black Hole]] and entered the outer space with reduced gravity
+- The tower is unreachable because of a broken [[Gravity Floor]] path, I was able to access it when it fell into the [[Black Hole]] and entered the outer space with reduced gravity.
-- Seems to be properly accessible when you finish preparations on Giant's Deep
-- Reaching this place talks about going to the Quantum Moon
+- Reaching this place talks about the correct way to reach the [[Quantum Moon]]'s secret location, that is orbiting the [[Eye of the Universe]].
-- Says something about letting the Quantum Moon take us there
+- There are writing about letting the [[Quantum Moon]] take us to the sixth shrine.
-- There is some type of sixth and most secret location on the Quantum Moon, it can only be accessed when the Shrine is on the North Pole
+- There is some type of sixth and most secret location on the Quantum Moon, it can only be accessed when the shrine built by the [[Nomai Race]] is at the north pole of the moon.
-- Also there is something about the Nomai building a Shrine to help us get there